abhijeet-godspeed/notes/QA-Engineer-v2/QA-Document-Writer.md

 - All side effects, async handling, and error structures are explicitly documented
 - Negative assertions are included to specify what should NOT happen
 - Setup and teardown procedures are detailed for test isolation
+- TODOs are properly identified and documented for any unclear context
+- User has been consulted about TODO resolution approach
+- User has verified and approved the final strategy

 **Output Location**: `docs/test/unit/test-strategy/event-handlers/someFolder/anotherFolder/something.md`